Affordable Family Dentistry

 Open on Weekends for Dental Emergency 10 am to 1 pm.

 Limited Exam and X-ray for $90 is required before extraction.
 Cash discounted prices exp.
-12/31/2018, Not valid with insurance
+12/31/2019, Not valid with insurance.

 Individualized Quality Dental Care

-Our mission is to provide you with personalized, high-quality care.
-We are a team dedicated to improving and maintaining your oral health.
-Whether you need preventative care, cosmetic dentistry, or oral surgery, you will love your teeth.
+Our mission is to provide you with personalized, high-quality same day emergency dental care, including tooth extraction.
+We are a team of dentist dedicated to improving and maintaining your oral health.
+Whether you need preventative care, cosmetic dentistry, or oral surgery, you will love our family dentists.

 Experienced and Qualified Dentists

-We provide quality and personalized oral health care while keeping your individuality in mind.
+We provide quality and personalized oral health care.
 Our goal is to improve and maintain your oral health so you can smile with confidence.
+Our experienced family dentist will provide you treatment options and let you choose the treatment best suited for you.
+We also provide financing through Care Credit.

 Cosmetic Dentistry and Orthodontics